 This guidance was originally published in May 2020 entitled Live-streaming safeguarding principles and practice for education practitioners during the COVID-19 outbreak when most practitioners were working from home.
 This document formed part of the continuity of learning ‘Stay Safe.
-Stay Learning.’ programme and is aimed at maintained settings in Wales.
+Stay Learning.’ programme and is aimed at maintained schools and settings in Wales.

 In a time where it has never been more important to adapt and use innovative ways to learn, Wales is now well placed to deliver a world-class digital learning programme having invested heavily in digital learning since 2012.

 Through Hwb, the digital learning platform for Wales, learners and practitioners from maintained schools and settings have access to a range of online learning tools such as Microsoft Teams in Microsoft Office 365 and Google Meet in G-Suite for Education.
 Using these applications through Hwb can provide an interactive experience and an opportunity to collaborate and engage in a safe and accessible way.
 There are new practical guides available to support you on getting started and using Microsoft Teams and Google Meet in our Support Centre.
 For more information on the range of tools available through Hwb and how they can support digital learning please refer to the Blended learning area on Hwb.

 This guidance provides information on how video-conferencing and live-streaming can be used safely and securely.

 This guidance is also of use to other practitioners such as therapists, educational psychologists, special educational needs coordinators (SENCo)/additional learning needs coordinators (ALNCo), support assistants and teaching assistants, youth workers, youth support staff, learning advisory staff that support learners and peripatetic services.

 - Decision-making at a maintained school or setting level may determine whether video-conferencing or live-streaming is appropriate for you to host lessons with your learners.